If you’re looking for an almond butter substitute, then you’ve come to the right place!

 The Bottom Line

 I hope you enjoyed reading about all the various kinds of butter and pastes that you can use as almond butter substitutes.
-These options work well when you are allergic to almonds or when you simply run out of almond butter.

 Each of these varieties of butter and pastes has its distinct taste and texture, but they all work well in most recipes that call for almond butter.